JMAC Engine Shop

 1. Resizing the center oil gallery from 1/4" to 5/16" to improve oil supply to #2 and #3 rod bearings.

-2. I decide if the cam journals are worn enough to warrant cam bearings.
-If they are, I press in new 1300 cam bearings.
+2. Unless specified otherwise, I press in new 1300 cam bearings.
 Whether the cam bearings are installed or not, I replace the cam with a new or reground cam shaft.

 3. Replacing the thrust washers with oversized washers.
 The thrust washers were a problem for this engine because the ledge created by the main bearing cap was not great enough; the factory spec for end float was too great.
 I decrease the end float to .003-.005 inches.

-7. Other items replaced with new: front and rear seals, rocker shaft, oil pump, tappets, timing chain and sprockets as needed, ARP head studs and nuts, Payan gaskets (when available), intake/exhaust studs, washers, and nuts.
+4. Other items replaced with new: front and rear seals, rocker shaft, oil pump, tappets, timing chain and sprockets, ARP head studs and nuts, Payan gaskets (when available), intake/exhaust studs, washers, and nuts.

-8. Set valve timing.
-Valve timing is determined by setting crankshaft to 110 degrees (or manufacturer's recommendation) ATDC with camshaft positioned at the point #1 intake valve is fully open.
+5. Set valve timing.
+Valve timing is determined by setting crankshaft to 110 degrees (or cam manufacturer's recommendation) ATDC with camshaft positioned at the point #1 intake valve is fully open.

 JMAC ENGINE SHOP COMPLETION VIDEOS